ncatlab/nlab-content/pages/4036.md

 Every [[paracompact space|paracompact]] [[manifold]] should admit a good open cover.

 Because every paracompact manifold admits a [[Riemannian metric]], and for any point in a [[Riemannian manifold]] there is a geodesically convex neighborhood (any two points in the neighborhood are connected by a geodesic in the neighborhood; see for example the remark after lemma 10.3 in Milnor's _Morse Theory_ , page 59).
-It is immediate that a nonempty intersection of two geodesically convex regions is also geodesically convex, hence contractible.
+Provided that the neighborhoods are chosen small enough to guarantee uniqueness of the geodesic, it is immediate that a nonempty intersection of finitely many such geodesically convex neighborhoods is also geodesically convex, hence contractible.

 ### $n$POV